centre-for-humanities-computing/course-development/README.md

 Imagine it's a Monday morning and you have a class starting at 09:00 at the university.
 You arrive at the university at 08:45 - in time to grab a cup of coffee.
 There are two coffee shops on campus (Coffee Shop A and Coffee Shop B) - you prefer Coffee Shop A, but the lines are usually quite long.
 So you tell yourself, if there are 4 or fewer people in the line at Coffee Shop A then you'll wait in line, but if there are more then you will go to Coffee Shop B. This is a very simple example of a if-statement in programming, so congratulations, you've just done some programming!

 ### Explanation of independence
+There is no "know-all" guide to programming because each problem has a unique set of difficulties.
+If this weren't the case then you could just use a program someone else has already written.
+In many cases, you will use parts of other people's code, but the changes you make are unique to the use case you have.
+So, one of the most important aspects of programming is to be able to work independently and collaboratively.
+The independent aspect is mostly centered around being able to visualize what your solution is going to be.
+You need to understand the problem, develop a plan to solve it, and be able to communicate this to other people.
+In order to do this, you have to learn to develop an independent way of thinking.

 ### Explanation of finding answers

 ## 2. What will the program do - thinking like a computer